3 observations after Embiid posts triple-double in return, Sixers scrape by Mavs

 While Embiid had five turnovers Tuesday, he generally passed the ball quite well.
 The Sixers had frequent success placing Embiid at the elbow and having Guerschon Yabusele (19 points on 7-for-8 shooting, eight rebounds) either duck in or make flex cuts.
 Yabusele’s intuitive sense of how to complement star talent and use his strength are handy tools alongside Embiid.

 Embiid subbed out with 4:40 left in the first quarter and the Sixers up 16-15.
-Ricky Council IV entered and Yabusele slid from center to power forward.
+Ricky Council IV entered and Yabusele slid from power forward to center.
 Bona took over at the five a couple of minutes later.

 Maxey raised his aggression level once Embiid exited.
 He played yet another strong first quarter, scoring 11 of the Sixers’ 36 points and dishing out five assists.